The Power of Positive Affirmations for Sober Runners

 Where to Use Affirmations in Your Training Life

-• During solo long runs
+• During solo long runs:

-• In strength sessions between sets
+• In strength sessions between sets:

-• After recovery days
+• After recovery days:

-• Before races
+• Before races:

-• When you wake
+• When you feel resistance:

 How Affirmations Support the Sober Athlete Identity